Frequently Asked Questions

-At times I may determine that a particular technique that I am not credentialled to provide – such as hypnosis, biofeedback, EMDR, homeopathy, acupuncture, flower essence remedies, etc – may facilitate or expedite your progress.
+At times I may determine that a particular technique that I am not credentialed to provide – such as hypnosis, biofeedback, EMDR, homeopathy, acupuncture, flower essence remedies, etc – may facilitate or expedite your progress.
 I have a set of trusted colleagues, one of whom I will refer you to if you need a special therapeutic technique.

 Are There Issues or People You Don’t Work With?

 Yes.
 Due to the limits of my license, training and education, and professional interests, I refrain from working with court mandated individuals and sex offenders.

 Problems or issues that I choose not to work with in my practice would include:

 Pre-surgical gender reassignment evaluation